NickLitharis/med-image-captioning/guide.md

+# Project Guide: Medical Image Captioning

-# This test will begin with 100 images and captions to develop and test the algorithm.
+## This test will begin with 100 images and captions to develop and test the algorithm.

 ### 1. Understanding the Task
 - [x] **Objective**: Generating textual descriptions for medical images.